Governor Sahbirin Noor: Thank you Pak Jokowi - ExBulletin

 Infrastructure development in South Kalimantan under the leadership of Joko Widodo continues to accelerate

-REPUBLIKA.CO.ID, BANJARMASIN – The people of South Kalimantan (South Kalimantan) now have a new icon for taking selfies with the presence of the bridge.
-Alalak River which divides the city of Banjarmasin.
+REPUBLIKA.CO.ID, BANJARMASIN – The people of South Kalimantan (South Kalimantan) now have a new icon for taking selfies with the presence of the Alalak River Bridge that divides the town of Banjarmasin.
 It’s not been a month since it was opened to the public, the location around the Alalak River Bridge has become a popular photo spot and a new knot for the economic pulse of residents as night falls. night.

 This bridge replaces the role of the 30-year-old Tangi 1 wooden bridge.
 The Alalak River Bridge was built adopting the style Hanging bridge asymmetric curve.
 Therefore, the infrastructure of this bridge is not straight, but seems curved, making it the most unique among hundreds of other concrete bridges in Indonesia.